asemorales/asemorales.github.io/README.md

 - Award by Cuputo from <a href="https://thenounproject.com/browse/icons/term/award/" target="_blank" title="Award Icons">Noun Project</a> (CC BY 3.0)
 - Sparkle by Oksana Latysheva from <a href="https://thenounproject.com/browse/icons/term/sparkle/" target="_blank" title="sparkle Icons">Noun Project</a> (CC BY 3.0)
 - Sun & Moon by Artur Lopato from <a href="https://thenounproject.com/browse/icons/term/sun/" target="_blank" title="sun Icons">Noun Project</a> (CC BY 3.0)

+### Licensing

+© 2024 Ase Morales licensed under AGPL 3.0

+This site is open source!
+You can use, modify, or distribute this site's code for your own site as long as your own site is also made open source (See AGPL 3.0).

+I am where I am today because of countless people, resources, & opportunities that have helped me along the way.
+I have made this site open source because I deeply believe in open knowledge and social collaboration.
+If you’re using this site's code, please be a cool dude and respect this site's licensing (and consider contributing to open source). :)